 Sometime this week, bring a bit more beauty into your physical world, at home or at work, to enjoy the boost it provides.

 “Some people, no matter how old they get, never lose their beauty – they merely move it from their faces into their hearts.”

-– Martin Buxbaum, author
+– Martin Buxbaum, American poet, author, and editor

 Image from Flickr by Mauro Cateb